juandebravo/juandebravo.github.com/_posts/2019-05-20-debug-node-babel-docker.md

 ![Debugger attached](/gfx/posts/es6-node-docker-vscode/debugger.png)

-- Launch a request that goes through your breakpoint
+- Launch a request that goes through your breakpoint.
-- VS Code stops in your breakpoint
+- VS Code stops in your breakpoint.

 Enjoy :-)